-Our program uses archaeological inquiry to foster understanding of past and present cultures, improve science education, and enhance citizenship education to help preserve our archaeological legacy.
+Our program uses archaeological inquiry to foster understanding of past and present cultures, and enhance science and citizenship education.
 We offer virtual connections, outreach programs at your location, and field trips to the Center that support current NGSS and HSS content standards.

 Amazingly knowledgeable staff.
 Fun experience for our students.
 Thank you! – Lilly Wageman